Fourteen ways to make space for nature this summer

 11. Provide water

-Ponds attract lots of wildlife including frogs, newts, dragonflies, birds and more, and help sustainably manage water in intense rainfall.
-A pond doesn’t have to be a big outlay, even using an old washing up bowl of water or deep saucer of water on a windowsill can help.
+Ponds attract wildlife such as frogs, bees, newts, and birds, and also help sustainably manage water in intense rainfall.
+A pond doesn’t have to be a big outlay, even using a washing up bowl of water or saucer of water on a windowsill can help.
 Add twigs or stones for somewhere insects can rest above water.

 12. Explore underwater